-Dr. Joseph Wen, Business Administration and Public Policy
+College of Business Administration and Public Policy - Dr. Joseph Wen, Dean

-Dr. Gary Sayed, Health, Human Services and Nursing
+College of Health, Human Services and Nursing - Dr. Gary Sayed, Dean

-The academic calendar is semester-based and the university offers classroom-based courses at both the main campus and Long Beach at the Center for Orthotics and Prosthetics.
+The academic calendar is semester-based and the university offers classroom-based courses at both the main campus and the CSUDH Orthotics and Prosthetics Education Center in Los Alamitos.
 Courses and programs are also offered online.

-Degree Programs: The university offers 69 degree programs—47 undergraduate, 22 graduate:
+Degree Programs: The university offers 71 degree programs—45 undergraduate, 26 graduate: